bsi-group/surfaceauditor/README.md

 Features
 ========

-* Detects currently configuration of the UEFI security related settings
+* Detects the current configuration of the UEFI security related settings
 * Recommends the best security configuration for the UEFI settings